 Stock options and restricted stock in pre-IPO companies can create substantial wealth, but you need to understand what might happen to your stock grants in venture capital financings, in an acquisition, or in an initial public offering.
 While Part 1 looks at venture financings and M&A deals, Part 2 analyzes IPOs.

 Stock options, restricted stock units, and other types of equity compensation are valuable benefits.
-However, when the company's stock price becomes a rollercoaster, remember that equity compensation is a long-term deal.
+When the company's stock price becomes a rollercoaster, remember that equity comp is a long-term deal.
 This article offers expert advice for coping with stock-price volatility.